Healthy Weight Gain Foods for Babies & Kids

 How to Get Kids to Eat Healthy?

 Your kid will follow in your footsteps.
 Therefore, you must lead by example for your child to follow healthy eating habits.
 For example, if you survive on packaged junk food, you cannot restrict your child from doing the same.
-Here are a couple of things you can try to make your child develop a taste for healthy foods.
+Here are some things you can try to make your child develop a taste for healthy foods.

 Healthy Eating Tips

 - Make mealtimes interesting and pleasant by introducing colourful plates, cutlery, music, etc. You can occasionally take your child outdoors to the park for a picnic meal.

 - Do not rush feeding time.
 Have patience, and, if required, have other family members take out the time to feed your child.
 Not only will this help foster healthy relations between them and the child, but it will also take some of the stress off of you, so that you can do other things as well.

 - Sometimes, kids refuse to eat.
 Don’t force-feed your child or get angry.
-Patience is key; you will have to try introducing the food on some other day or in some other way.
+Patience is key; you will have to try introducing the food on another day or another way.

 - Have set mealtimes so that the child’s body cycle is set accordingly.
 Do not feed her in between mealtimes.

 - Provide your baby with homemade meals.
 While travelling, stick to healthy options like fruits rather than junk or unhygienic food.

-- As your child grows, include her in decisions to choose meal options and let her help you with cooking.
-She will be more accepting of the food served to her if she had a hand in choosing or preparing it.
+- As your child grows, include her in choosing meal options and let her help you with cooking.
+She will be more accepting of the food served to her if she has a hand in choosing or preparing it.

 - Introduce new foods at weekly intervals along with her favourite foods.
 Appreciate her when she tries out something new.